-Bitcoin requires no permission from anyone and is free and open to use globally.
+Bitcoin requires no permission from anyone.
+It is free and open to use globally.
+There are no borders or limits with Bitcoin.

 With Bitcoin, there is no risk of charge-backs because once Bitcoin is sent, the transaction cannot be reversed.
 Bitcoin is akin to cash -- once you give someone cash, you cannot get it back (unless they give it back to you).